Self-Service Stores Revolutionised Shopping

 The Old Man of Mow is a local landmark whose origin is hidden by the sands of time.

-In 1907, J. W. Harper wrote Mow Cop and its Slopes, a local history book about Mow Cop and its surrounding villages.
-During the coming weeks, North Staffordshire Heritage is posting edited extracts from the book, which is out of print and difficult to obtain from second-hand bookshops.
+In 1907, J. W. Harper wrote Mow Cop and Its Slopes, a local history book about Mow Cop and its surrounding villages.
+During the coming weeks, North Staffordshire Heritage is posting edited extracts from the book.
+It is out of print and difficult to obtain from second-hand bookshops.

 In the first extract from Mow Cop and its Slopes, we post Harper’s description of The Old Man of Mow.

-The Old Man of Mow is a great rock in a rocky dell left intact by the quarrymen of a former age.
+The Old Man of Mow is a great rock.
+It stands in a rocky dell.
+The quarrymen of a former age left it intact.
 Like many things connected with this hill, why it was left is a matter of conjecture.
-But there it is, standing alone, looking down over the Cheshire Plain, sombre and black with the years of weather it has seen, a curio unexplained for ages.
+But there it is.
+It stands alone, looking down over the Cheshire Plain.
+It is sombre and black with the years of weather it has seen.
+It remains a curio unexplained for ages.

 The Old Man’s rock’s circumference is 76 feet (ca. 23 m) 7 inches.
 It is 65 feet (ca. 20 m) 6 inches high.
 All the approaches to the rock are of the most rugged kind.
-The place it is in looks like an ideal rockery, pure and simple, without any shrubs to relieve the monotony of stone.
+The location appears to be an ideal rockery.
+It is pure and simple.
+There are no shrubs to relieve the monotony of stone.

-Visit0rs to Mow Cop often try to get into the rocky dell and some climb to dangerous heights on its steep sides.
-Few consider their visit to Mow Cop complete without a glimpse of the Old Man.
+Visitors to Mow Cop often try to access the rocky dell.
+Some climb to perilous heights on its steep sides.
+Few consider their visit to Mow Cop finished without a glimpse of the Old Man.

 Photograph: © Copyright Colin Park, licensed for reuse under this Creative Commons Licence.